valtimo-platform/valtimo-documentation/getting-started/modules/zgw/openzaak-plugin-authentication.md

-# SmartDocuments
+# OpenZaak Plugin Authentication

 ## Dependencies

-In order to use SmartDocuments, the SmartDocuments module needs to be added as a dependency.
+In order to use the OpenZaak Plugin Authentication plugin, the `openzaak-plugin-authentication` module needs to be added as a dependency.
 The following can be added to your project, depending on whether Maven or Gradle is used:

 ### Backend
 The samples below assume the [valtimo-dependency-versions](../core/valtimo-dependency-versions.md) module is used.